home reviews authors stocklist projects contact us

 Translated by N. Ravi Shanker

-Kisumbukkaram, Bama’s first collection of short stories, was first published in 1996.
-The 10 stories in this collection could aptly be termed ‘subaltern literature’.
-Set among the Dalits of Tamil Nadu, these stories display the full potential of the ‘weapons of the weak the dominant Brahmanical order is not openly challenged, but the bawdy comments undermine the authority of the powerful.
-Rustic humour takes in its stride the indignity and suffering of lower-caste life, and bristles with the raw energy and vitality that comes from living too close to nature.
+From the author of the highly acclaimed novels Karukku and Sangati, a jewel-like collection of short stories, in a translation that retains the freshness and inventiveness of the original.Kisumbukkaram.
+Set among the Dalits of Tamil Nadu, these 10 stories display the full potential of the 'weapons of the weak' —the dominant Brahmanical order is not openly challenged, but bawdy comments and subversive intent undermine the authority of the powerful.
+Rustic humour takes the indignity and suffering of lower-caste life in its stride, and bristles with the raw energy and vitality that comes from living close to the ground.

 BAMA